Syntax¶

 File structure¶

-Many OptiFine features use properties files to control how OptiFine-specific elements will work within a resourcepack.
+Many OptiFine features use properties files to control how OptiFine-specific elements will work within a resource pack.

 Properties files are simple text files similar to the Windows INI format.

-Each line is a property, specified as name=value
+Each line is a property, specified as name=value.

 # Comments begin with a hashtag and are ignored.